Stephen Lo: Biography

-Lo attended the University of Hong Kong and studied Social Sciences.
-After he graduated, Lo joined the Royal Hong Kong Police Force on 16 July 1984 as an inspector and was promoted to Senior Inspector on 1 November 1987.
+Lo attended the University of Hong Kong and received a Bachelor of Social Science with a major in management studies.
+After his graduation, Lo joined the Royal Hong Kong Police Force on 16 July 1984 as an inspector and was promoted to Senior Inspector on 1 November 1987.
 He worked at the Regional Crime Unit and Organised Crime and Triad Bureau.
 He is specialised in "criminal investigation, international liaison, service quality management, security and operational duties," according to the government official website.
 He also helped the police to develop the first-generation Major Incident and Disaster Support System.

 In 1999, he was seconded to the Interpol General Secretariat in Lyon, France, initially as Liaison Officer.
 In 2001, he was promoted to assistant director of its Asia and South Pacific Branch.
-Lo returned to Hong Kong in 2002 to take the position of senior superintendent in the Service Quality Wing and the Complaints Against Police Office.
-In 2005, he was promoted to chief superintendent in the Security Wing and Deputy Regional Commander in Kowloon West.
+Lo returned to Hong Kong in 2003 to take the position of senior superintendent in the Service Quality Wing and the Complaints Against Police Office and was then promoted to chief superintendent in the Security Wing and Deputy Regional Commander in Kowloon West.
 In 2009, he was promoted to Assistant Commissioner of Police of the Security Wing.
 He held the position for two years until he was appointed Senior Assistant Commissioner of Police of the Crime and Security Wing in 2011.
-On 13 August 2013, he was promoted to Deputy Commissioner of Police, Operations in 2013 and then was transferred to Deputy Commissioner of Police, Management one year after.
+On 13 August 2013, he was promoted to Deputy Commissioner of Police (Operations) in 2013 and then became Deputy Commissioner of Police (Management) in September 2013.